Call for Nominations

 - Techniques to reduce burning zone temperatures within the rotary cement kiln

-- Innovative tests to predict concrete performance
+- Innovative tests to predict concrete performance and durability

 - Structural innovations and energy efficient technologies for residential concrete floor, wall, and roof systems